Greta Thunberg slams COP26 as 'greenwashing' failure | DW | 05.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The 18-year-old Fridays For Future mainstay said that the world needed "immediate drastic annual emission cuts."
-She called world leaders to action instead of "profiting from this destruction."
+The 18-year-old Fridays For Future mainstay said the world needed "immediate drastic annual emission cuts."
+She called on world leaders to act instead of "profiting from this destruction."

-Globally renowned Swedish activist Greta Thunberg on Friday slammed the COP26 UN climate summit as "a failure" at the first of various protest marches throughout the weekend.
+Swedish climate activist Greta Thunberg on Friday slammed the COP26 UN climate summit as "a failure" at the first of various protest marches throughout the weekend.

 Thunberg labeled the summit in Glasgow to cut emissions "a two-week long celebration of business as usual and blah, blah, blah" during the Fridays for Future march.